adelphi-ed-tech/au-courses/content/steam-or-edtech.md

 <div class="row">
 <div class="col-md-6">
 {% capture md %}

 MIXI offers two similar Master's degrees: the fully online, asynchronous Master's in Educational Technology (MA in Ed Tech) and the hybrid, NYC classroom based Master's in STEAM Teaching and Learning (MA in STEAM).
-Both focus on understanding the ways new technologies impact teaching and learning, with an emphasis on how we design learning environments and learning technologies to support learning.
+The same Adelphi faculty teach in both programs, and both degrees focus on understanding the ways new technologies impact teaching and learning, with an emphasis on how we design learning environments and learning technologies to support learning.

 There are key differences, however, because both programs work take advantage of their modality.
 The online MA has a greater emphasis on multimedia design and online learning, while the campus program focuses on hands-on learning in the Maker Lab and site visits and fieldwork with New York City schools and local organizations.

 _Because Ed Tech is 100% online, international students in Ed Tech cannot get a visa to study in the US._

 Both programs attract students with varied backgrounds and interests, including science and math teachers,